OH Garnishment Law

 Key protections and reminders

-• • Nearly double the federal protection
+• • Follows the federal CCPA formula

 • • Court judgment required before garnishment